 Discussions of renewable energy typically focus on technologies such as solar panels, wind power, and geothermal.
 In one state, however, a different conversation is taking shape—one that is focusing on refining an age-old source of renewable energy: wood.

-Steve Bick is a forestry consultant working with landowners, loggers, foresters and related organizations to help implement practical tactics and strategies based on applied research and
+Dr. Steve Bick is a polymath forester and forestry consultant working with landowners, loggers, foresters and related organizations to help implement practical tactics and strategies based on applied research and

 He and his family have visited Bozeman each summer since 2006, when he first came to PERC as a Lone Mountain Fellow.